-Liquid-Crystal Displays: Advances in the development of liquid crystal, including electro-optical effects, materials, and devices.
+Liquid-Crystal Technology: Advances in the development of liquid crystal, including electro-optical effects, materials, and devices.

-Organic Light-Emitting Diodes (OLEDs): Papers are sought on display design and performance of small- to-large-area panels, including OLED displays utilizing poly-Si, a-Si, microcrystalline silicon, CMOS crystalline silicon, and emerging areas of organic TFTs and mixedoxide transistors including ZnO-based materials.
-Papers that discuss the progress and challenges for OLED display performance and manufacturing issues compared to LCDs are of particular interest.
+Organic Light-Emitting Diodes (OLEDs): Papers on materials, display designs, and performance of small-to-large-area panels are sought.
+Papers that discuss the progress and challenges of OLED display performance and manufacturing issues are of particular interest.
 Furthermore, papers on OLED signage and OLED lighting solutions are welcome.